jgvalarc/ai-tictactoe/README.md

 # Tic-Tac-Toe Console Simulator

-This is a simple in-console Tic-Tac-Toe game implemented in Python.
+This is a simple in-console Tic-Tac-Toe game implemented in Python, created as a Python exercise.
 It supports several modes of play, including **Player vs. Player**, **Player vs. AI**, and **AI vs. AI**.
 The game provides a text-based board interface and allows users to interact with the game through the command line.

 ## Features